 The Nucleus Stores Genetic Information In All Cells.
 False True

-The statement "the nucleus stores genetic information in all cells" is generally true, but it's important to consider the nuances and exceptions to this rule.
+The statement "the nucleus stores genetic information in all cells" is generally true, but don't forget to consider the nuances and exceptions to this rule.
 While the nucleus is the primary repository of genetic material (DNA) in eukaryotic cells, not all cells possess a nucleus, and genetic information can exist outside the nucleus in certain circumstances.

 Understanding the Nucleus and Its Role